MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

 If you no longer want a specific app to be available for users to add, you can remove it from on the Manage apps page.
 Any instances of the app that have already been added to sites by users will remain, but the app will no longer be available for users to add to additional sites.

 > [!IMPORTANT]
-> If you delete an app, you can't disable it in the future.
-Users who have already added the app to their site will continue to have access to it.
+> If you delete an app, existing instances of the app will no longer work.

 1. On the Manage apps page, select the app that you want to delete.